pesoto/Text-Analysis/readme.md

 # Text-Analysis
-Explaining textual analysis tools in Python.
-Including Preprocessing, Skip Gram (word2vec), and Topic Modelling.

-This is not a module for large scale use, but rather a set of scripts to explain the methodologies.
+This is not a module for large scale use, but rather a set of scripts to explain popular methodologies in text analysis, including Web Scraping, Preprocessing, Skip Gram (word2vec), and Topic Modelling.

 ## 1. Web Scraping ##